Environmental Targets for 2030

 Environmental management promotion system

-The Nisshin OilliO Group has established a Management Sustainability Committee that sets out environmental policies to achieve the sustainable growth of the Group and sustainable development of society (sustainability) and oversees the environmental activities of the entire Group.
-In response to these environmental policies, each division/department office, business site, and Group company has established an environmental management system under which they set out, implement, and monitor environmental targets and measures.
+The Group’s Business Strategy Council sets out environmental policies to achieve the sustainable growth of the Group and sustainable development of society (sustainability).
+The council also oversees and manages the environmental activities of the entire Group.
+In response to these environmental policies, each department, office, and Group company has established an environmental management system under which they set out, implement, and monitor environmental targets and measures.

 Acquiring environmental management certifications